+'''

 create assertion b_to_c check

 (not exists

-(select b
+(select B

 from r

-group by b
+group by B

-having count(distinct c) > 1
+having count(distinct C) > 1

 )

 )

+'''

-8.10 Our discussion of lossless-join decomposition implicitly assumed that attributes on the left-hand side of a functional dependency cannot take on null values.
+7.10 Our discussion of lossless decomposition implicitly assumed that attributes on the left-hand side of a functional dependency cannot take on null values.
 What could go wrong on decomposition, if this property is violated?

-Answer: The natural join operator is defined in terms of the cartesian product and the selection operator.
-The selection operator, gives unknown for any query on a null value.
+The natural join operator is defined in terms of the Cartesian product and the selection operator.
+The selection operator gives unknown for any query on a null value.
 Thus, the natural join excludes all tuples with null values on the common attributes from the final result.
 Thus, the decomposition would be lossy (in a manner different from the usual case of lossy decomposition), if null values occur in the left-hand side of the functional dependency used to decompose the relation.
-(Null values in attributes that occur only in the right-hand side of the functional dependency do not cause any problems.)
+(Null values in attributes that occur only in the right-hand side of the functional dependency.)

-- 8.11 In the BCNF decomposition algorithm, suppose you use a functional dependency $\alpha \rightarrow \beta$ to decompose a relation schema $r(\alpha, \beta, \gamma)$ into $r_1(\alpha, \beta)$ and $r_2(\alpha, \gamma)$. - a.
+- 7.11 In the BCNF decomposition algorithm, suppose you use a functional dependency $\alpha \rightarrow \beta$ to decompose a relation schema $r(\alpha, \beta, \gamma)$ into $r_1(\alpha, \beta)$ and $r_2(\alpha, \gamma)$. - a.
 What primary and foreign-key constraint do you expect to hold on the decomposed relations? - b.
 Give an example of an inconsistency that can arise due to an erroneous update, if the foreign-key constraint were not enforced on the decomposed relations above. - c.
-When a relation is decomposed into 3NF using the algorithm in Section 8.5.2, what primary and foreign key dependencies would you expect will hold on the decomposed schema?
+When a relation schema is decomposed into 3NF using the algorithm in Section 7.5.2, what primary and foreign-key dependencies would you expect to hold on the decomposed schema?